The Cost to Mexico of U.S. Corn Ethanol Expansion

 Read more on GDAE’s work on the Global Food Crisis and U.S. Biofuels.

-See Food Vs. Fuel
+For additional coverage, see Food Vs. Fuel

 GDAE's Timothy A. Wise and ActionAid's Marie Brill at the report launch in Mexico City on May 16, 2012

 Spanish Language Media:

 Soberanía alimentaria vs desarrollo económico de México, Juan Danell, Imagen Agropecuaria, April 6, 2013